aiven/devportal/docs/products/mysql/howto/connect-with-java.rst

 .. literalinclude:: /code/products/mysql/connect.java

 This code creates a MySQL client and connects to the database.
-It fetches version of MySql and prints it the output.
+It fetches version of MySQL and prints it the output.

 Run the code after replacement of the placeholders with values for your project::